michaeltin001/Scansheet/README.md

 * **Copy Code** (`content_copy` icon): Copies the entry's unique ID code (UUID) to your clipboard.
 * **View QR Code** (`qr_code_2` icon): Opens a modal displaying the entry's scannable QR code, with options to download it as a PNG, print a badge, or generate a new code.
 * **Delete** (`delete` icon): Opens a modal to delete only that specific entry.

-#### Pagination and Sorting

-Controls at the bottom of the page help navigate the list:

-* **Page Navigation:** Buttons allow you to jump to the first, previous, next, or last page of entries.
-* **Sort By:** A dropdown menu sorts the list by name (A-Z or Z-A) or by creation date (Newest or Oldest).
-* **Results per Page:** A dropdown menu changes the number of entries displayed per page (options: 5, 10, 25, 50, 100).

 ### Entry Page